 These rules and guidelines are for all private studio spaces belonging to Ringling College.
 The aim of the policy is to ensure that a healthy and safe environment is provided to all students.
 This policy will be enforced following the disciplinary action at the end of this document.
-Each Department Head assigning studio spaces is responsible for ensuring that this policy is distributed and signed.
+The Fine Arts Department Head will assign studio spaces and is responsible for ensuring that this policy is distributed and signed.

 Having a private studio space at RCAD is a privilege and is intended to support and acknowledge those students who have an active studio practice need.
-Studios MUST be used on a weekly basis.
-Students who do not actively access and work in the space, ON A REGULAR BASIS, will be subject to IMMEDIATE EVICTION.
-Entry to Studio North is monitored by RCAD Campus Security via card key/student ID entry data.
 Each student should use their own RCAD Student ID when entering the studio.